• About Texas Travel Talk

 The average time it takes to get there from Dallas is 36 minutes.

 Take your pick.
-There is a Bucc-ees in Fort Worth across the street from the Texas Motor Speedway off Hwy 35 & Hwy 114.
+There is a Buc-ees in Fort Worth, located across the street from the Texas Motor Speedway, off Hwy 35 and Hwy 114.
 Or, another Buc-ees in Denton, TX, off Hwy 35.
 They are both roughly 38 miles from Dallas.
-Keep in mind that there is a lot of construction on the roads in this area, and it will probably take you longer to get to either one.
-If I could suggest, the Buc-ees in Denton might be your best bet because of all the traffic on Highway 114 & Hwy 35.
+Please note that there is a lot of construction on the roads in this area, and it will likely take you longer to get to either one.
+If I could suggest, the Buc-ees in Denton might be your best bet due to the traffic on Highway 114 and I-35.

 11. Grandscape The Colony